Freddygoestouni/Image-Rotator/interface_documentation.md

 ### Preview (Right Side)

+The user input components are all under the root component `container_preview`.

 | Name | Type | Purpose |
 | ------ | ------ | -------- |
 | container_preview | QWidget | Container for preview |